 Pragmasis Protector with Squire SS65

 60" (150 cm)

 This means that the only way a thief is getting through these chains is with an angle grinder.
-And that would take a fair amount of time and would obviously make a fair bit of noise!
+And that would obviously make a fair bit of noise!

 And of course, both chains are Sold Secure Bicycle Gold and Motorcycle Gold.

 Which to choose?
 In terms of security, they’re both about the same.
 They’re the very strongest bicycle chain locks you can buy.
 (Both companies offer even more secure, 19 mm chains, but these are so heavy they might actually damage your bike, so are not recommended for bicycles).